rsyslog/rsyslog/source/whitepapers/syslog_parsing.rst

 but does not precisely specify anything.

-After all of this bashing, I now have to admit that RFC3164 has some format recommendations layed out in section 4.
+After all of this bashing, I now have to admit that RFC3164 has some format recommendations laid out in section 4.
 The format described has quite some value in it and implementors recently try to follow it.
 This format is usually meant when someone tells you that a software is "RFC3164 compliant" or expects "RFC3164 compliant messages".
 I also have